OntimizeWeb/docs/_docs/15c-permissions-example.md

 ## How to extend the permission service

-In case we wanna change the permission service we need to do two steps:
+In case we want to change the permission service we need to do two steps:
 * Extend the `OntimizeEEPermissionsService` or the `OntimizePermissionsService` classes to your own service class.
 Example:

 ```javascript